Building a Resilient Recruitment Culture: Keys to Retention in a Changing Landscape

 Keeping a pulse on your department’s morale is essential.
 We’ve introduced AMAs through Slido and use Officevibe, a tool for gathering anonymous pulse checks.
 It helps me understand how employees feel—both across the company and within specific departments.
 I also rely heavily on ad hoc check-ins with my team, asking questions like, “What’s going on in your world?
 What’s keeping you motivated?
 What’s frustrating you right now?”

 I make a point to check in on their workload and see how they’re faring.
-Because recruiting workloads fluctuate month to month, I regularly ask my recruiters if, given the current state of their requirement load and status of their pipelines, they’re interested in taking on additional projects.
+Because recruiting workloads fluctuate month to month, I ask my recruiters if they're interested in taking on additional projects, given the current state of their req load and the status of their pipelines.
 If they are, I look for opportunities that align with their passions and that they can get excited about.
 This proactive approach can prevent employee turnover, which, according to a recent Gallup survey, is often avoidable—42% of U.S. employees who quit reported their departure could have been prevented with better communication and support.

-At least twice a year, we do a brainstorming session of what additional projects we want to take on.
+At least twice a year, we do a brainstorming session about what additional projects we want to take on.
 One of those project ideas was to start a new-hire Linkedin post.
-And it was the perfect chance to give project ownership of that to the team member most excited about it, and who was interested in gaining branding experience.
+And it was the perfect chance to give project ownership of that to the team member most excited about it.
 Providing these opportunities is essential—not only to keep employees engaged but also to help them build skills beyond recruiting, and to serve them well in not only their current role, but to make them even more valuable to your company and further them in any future role they may choose to take in their career.

 Foster a Supportive and Transparent Environment